 The assessment offers people who couldn’t finish high school the opportunity to get hold of an equivalent degree.

-Testing takes place at a level that is similar to what may be expected of HS seniors upon graduation.
+Testing takes place at a level similar to what may be expected of HS seniors upon graduation.

 The GED® exam has four 4 subtests in Literacy, Social Studies, Science, and Math; You can sit for these subtests one at a time.